bruno-yamada/zet/202110/20211005094042Z/README.md

 is not the limit, and you can reach more levels and iterations if needed, the aim is for the final "Why" to reach a faulty or missing process that can be improved.

+Main considerations:
+- focus on the process, not the people
+- don't leave any form of human error as the final answer
+- if the investigator lack the knowledge to go beyond a certain level, involve people with the necessary knowledge

 eg:
 1. Why? – The battery is dead.
 (First why)